 John has been a member of Local 586 since 2014.
 He has already worked his way up to a top tier (Level 3) network communications specialist, which involves digital network cabling, including the new power over ethernet (PoE) systems that are giving rise to smart buildings.

 But in 2017, he started a whole new apprenticeship in order to enter the electrical construction and maintenance stream.
-This requires a new apprenticeship because of the more varied and dangerous worlds of full voltage power, wiring, and control systems for manufacturing plants, public
+This requires a new apprenticeship because of the more varied and dangerous worlds of full voltage power, wiring, and control systems for manufacturing plants, public buildings, and homes.

 In Search of More Complex Challenges